Solar Energy Systems

 Solar Electrical Systems Components

-It is solar power that is primary component of the solar electric power system.
-There are various kinds of solar energy on the market.
-Photovoltaic panels are a different term of solar power.
-Solar energy, also known as solar module is an array{ made up|| comprised} of parallel and series connected solar cells.
+It is solar power that is primary component of an electric system powered by solar energy.
+There are various kinds of solar energy available on the market.
+Photovoltaic panels are another name for solar energy.
+A solar energy, sometimes referred to solar module, is basically an array{ made up|| comprised} of series and parallel solar cells.

 Batteries